Tonia Navar

 Tonia Navar (1886–1959), also known as Melle Tonia Navar and Antoinette Lauzur, was a French actress and playwright.

 Major roles

 She performed in 1927 at the Comédie Francaise in Saint-Georges Bouhélier's new play Les Flambeaux de la Noel.
 In the summer of 1930, she played her first major role at the Comédie Francaise, Yanetta in Eugène Brieux's play La robe rouge (1900).
 In the late 1930s, she often played the title role in Jean Racine's Phèdre.
 She also had the title role in Racine's Britannicus and in Baisers perdus in 1932.

-Navar also performed in films, among them The Road Is Fine (1930), directed by Robert Florey, and L'Etrangère (1930), directed by Gaston Ravel.
+Navar also performed in films, among them The Road Is Fine (1930), directed by Robert Florey, and The Foreigner (1931), directed by Gaston Ravel.

 Playwright

 Navar wrote Un homme est venu and L'amour en coulisses.
 She is mentioned as an important French woman playwright in a study published in 2001.

 Teaching

 In 1939, a journal reported that Navar's acting course, called "Cours Molière" was growing and had to move to larger facilities.
 Navar's Parisian acting school prepared students for stage and film careers.
 Jacqueline Maillan was one of her students.